HalfasleepDev/c-modular-cli-menu/README.md

-# Modular CLI Menu in c
+# Modular CLI Menu for c

 ## Overview
 This C program provides a simple console-based menu system with navigation and selection capabilities.
 It allows users to navigate through menu options using numeric keys and select an option using the `ENTER` key.
 The selected option is then returned for further processing.